plewis/plewis.github.io/phylogenetics/phylogenetics2022.md

 Martins, E. P., and T. F. Hansen.
 1997.
 Phylogenies and the comparative method: a general approach to incorporating phylogenetic information into the analysis of interspecific data.
 The American Naturalist 149:646-667.
 (PGLS)

-Metropolis, N., A. W. Rosenbluth, M. N. Rosenbluth, A. H. Teller, and E. Teller.
+:hibiscus: Metropolis, N., A. W. Rosenbluth, M. N. Rosenbluth, A. H. Teller, and E. Teller.
 1953.
 Equation of state calculations by fast computing machines.
 J. Chem.
 Phys.
 21:1087-1092.
 (The Metropolis algorithm used in MCMC)

 :hibiscus: Michener, C. D., and R. R. Sokal.
 1957.
 A Quantitative Approach to a Problem in Classification.
 Evolution 11:130-162